-Alcohol is one of the most consumed drink-types in the world.
-According to the World Health Organization’s 2014 report, each person ages 15 and older in the world consumed on average 13.5 grams of alcohol each day.
-That equates to 72 million litres of the substance consumed each year.
+Alcohol is one of the most consumed substances in the world.
+According to the World Health Organization’s 2018 report, each person aged 15 and older in the world consumed, on average, 13.9 grams of alcohol each day.
+That equates to 6.4 liters consumed per person per year.

-Not only is alcohol one of the most consumed substances in the world, it’s also one of the deadliest substances.
+Not only is alcohol one of the most consumed substances in the world, but it’s also one of the deadliest.
 Some troubling statistics related to alcohol misuse include:

-- According to the U.S. National Library of Medicine, around 38 million American adults said that on average they binge drank four times per month between 2010 and 2012.
+- According to the U.S. National Library of Medicine, around 38 million American adults binge drank four times per month between 2010 and 2012

-- According to the 2015 National Survey on Drug Use and Health, produced by the Substance Abuse and Mental Health Services Administration, there were 15.1 million adults who suffered from a substance use disorder related to alcohol.
+- According to the National Survey on Drug Use and Health, produced by the Substance Abuse and Mental Health Services Administration (SAMHSA), there were 14.8 million people aged 12 or older who suffered from a substance use disorder related to alcohol in 2018

 - The National Institute on Alcohol Abuse and Alcoholism estimates that 88,000 people die from alcohol-related deaths each year.
 This ranks as the third-leading preventable cause of death in the U.S.

 Drinking too much alcohol can come with numerous consequences.
 However, an excess amount of alcohol consumption can differ for each person, depending on factors such as gender, age, height and weight.
 Understanding the effects of drinking alcohol, knowing how much is too much and recognizing the signs of a potential dependency are important for adults and teenagers.

 What happens when people drink too much?
 Aside from being intoxicated, there are quite a few health risks that can occur from drinking too much alcohol.

 Some of the health risks that people who consume a lot of alcohol might face include: